"Smocking Pleaters, Buttons, Piping

 with a pleater from the book by Elfriede Moller

-Shibori has become very popular with three books out on the subject.
-To see these books please go to our Fabric Manipulation and Painting Books page
+Shibori has become very popular with a few books out on the subject.

 The Smocking most older Americans are familiar with

 is to either use gingham or dotted fabric or transfer dots onto fabric in rows

 and then pick up these dots in a precise manner to form pleats, this technique

 is still done today.
 In Australia I understand that Smocking on a Brick

 was a common method for making pleats and is still being used today when

 pleating heavy or piled fabrics such as Velvet or Velveteen.
 (To read an

 article written by Judith Brandau on this very subject, please click